 The Fair Housing Act defines an emotional support animal as any animal that provides emotional support, well-being, or companionship that alleviates or mitigates symptoms of the disability; the animal is not individually trained.
 Emotional support animals are not limited to dogs and can be other species of animal.
 Emotional support animals are not considered service animals.
-In order to bring an emotional support animal to campus, the Owner must contact the Disability Services

-Center (DSC) no less than 60 days prior to arrival, in order to permit time to gather all necessary documentation.
+In order to bring an emotional support animal to campus, the Owner must contact the Disability Services Center (DSC) no less than 60 days prior to arrival, in order to permit time to gather all necessary documentation.
 Animals should not be brought to campus prior to approval being granted.

-The University will participate in an interactive process and reserves the right to determine on an individualized assessment of each proposed emotional support animal.
-Approved emotional support animals must be completely trained and housebroken.
-The use of items such as "puppy pads" will not be permitted.
-A student my self-attest to the required training and housebroken status of any permitted ESA that is already known to the student prior to the request.
-For requested ESA not living with the student prior to the request and the ESA is under twelve (12) months old, the student must provide a statement that the ESA is housebroken from the breeder, adoption agency, or person providing the animal to the student.
+The University will make an individualized assessment of each proposed emotional support animal.
+Dogs must also be completely trained and housebroken.
+The use of "puppy pads" will not be permitted.
+For dogs under 12 months old that are not already living with the student at the time the ESA is requested, DCS will ask for a statement that the puppy is housebroken from the breeder, adoption agency, or person providing the animal to the student.
+For animals already known to the student, the student can self-attest to the housebroken status of the animal.